 Parodied in Family Guy Presents Stewie Griffin The Untold Story where the only real advancements in thirty years are time travel.
 Televisions, cars, and DVD players haven't advanced much at all.

-Accidental example in the Captain Scarlet reboot, which is otherwise pretty good at maintaining a Twenty Minutes into the Future look and feel; during the Car Chase scenes, any vehicle that isn't relevant to the plot will look very similar to a late 20th or early 21st century design.
+Accidental example in Gerry Anderson's New Captain Scarlet, which is otherwise pretty good at maintaining a Twenty Minutes into the Future look and feel; during the Car Chase scenes, any vehicle that isn't relevant to the plot will look very similar to a late 20th or early 21st century design.
 This is probably because they're a stock 3d model being used because there wasn't the time or budget to do anything more elaborate for a vehicle that'd only be on screen for a couple of seconds.

 The so-called Dark Ages revered ancient Rome because its architectural achievements were only equaled during the time of the High Middle Ages.
 The Renaissance was partly an attempt to revive classical traditions over the medieval art forms.

 Although amusingly enough, the so-called Gothic architecture developed during the Middle Ages was technologically more advanced than anything done in the ancient Rome, but the Renaissance people thought it was crude and barbaric because it diverted from the Roman aesthetics.

 Conspiracy theorists claim that oil companies, technology companies, and other large industries intentionally keep the world in this state, despite obvious real life aversions.
 Very often much of this is based on a lack of understanding of the costs of new technologies (such as the issues with solar power - in some cases it may cost less in the long run, but the costs are almost all up front, meaning that you're paying for 20 years of power today, an unpalatable proposition), or the impossibility of some devices (an internal combustion motor using water as a fuel, for instance, is only possible if the water is being reacted with highly toxic chemicals like fluorine, and as such is not useful, let alone perpetual motion machines and similar devices).